COLVER PRESBYTERIAN CHURCH

 Church Finances: The church relied on generous donations from the coal company as well as the C&I Railroad for financial support.
 In the beginning, they also received financial support from the Presbytery and Synod itself.
 The church struggled with finances in the past and had annual financial drives in an effort to help support itself.
 One annual effort was the Every Member Canvas.
 With this canvas, ruling elders were assigned streets and/or areas.
 These elders were charged with the task to go door-to-door to members’ houses and solicit money for the church.

-Today, the church remains a vital part of the community.
-There are ecumenical services between all three churches.
-Vacation Bible school, held every year, has become a community-wide activity.
-The various social events in the life of the church, including the annual bazaar and calendar party, provide support and an atmosphere of friendship and fellowship.
+The church remained a vital part of the community.
+Ecumenical services were held between all three churches.
+Vacation Bible school, held every year, became a community-wide activity.
+The various social events in the life of the church, including the annual bazaar and calendar party, provided support and an atmosphere of friendship and fellowship.

 The Ministers